saturncloud/flatiron-curriculum/Phase3/dsc-applying-gradient-descent-lab/README.md

 ```

-So our code now reflects what we know about our gradient descent process.
+The code now reflects what we know about our gradient descent process.
 Start with an initial regression line with values of $m$ and $b$.
 Then for each point, calculate how the regression line fares against the actual point (that is, find the error).
 Update what the next step to the respective variable should be by using the partial derivative.
 And after iterating through all of the points, update the value of $b$ and $m$ appropriately, scaled down by a learning rate.

 ## Seeing our gradient descent formulas in action

-As mentioned earlier, the code above represents just one update to our regression line, and therefore just one step towards our best fit line.
+The code above represents just one update to our regression line, and therefore just one step towards our best fit line.
 To take multiple steps we wrap the process we want to duplicate in a function called `step_gradient` and then can call that function as much as we want.
 With this function:

 - Include a learning_rate of 0.1
 - Return a tuple of (b,m)